of Britain first developed the name Werrdand. It was a name given to someone who was a

 from ancient times.

 This web page shows only a small excerpt of our Werrdand research.Another 111 words (8 lines of text) covering the years 1086, 1273, 1352, 1379, 1627, 1614, 1640, 1716, 1664, 1683 and 1758 are included under the topic Early Werrdand History in all our PDF Extended History products and printed products wherever possible.

 years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Werrdand have been found, including Warden, Wardan, Werden and others.

+Cholmeaton in the County of Chester (1640-1716), an English barrister, judge, politician, and diplomat.
+Born in Cholmeaton, he was the eldest son of...
 Another 50 words (4 lines of text) are included under the topic Early Werrdand Notables in all our PDF Extended History products and printed products wherever possible.

 , the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Among the first immigrants of the name Werrdand, or a variant listed above to cross the Atlantic and come to North America were: Thomas Warden settled in Virginia in 1623; James and Joseph Warden settled in New York State in 1804; William Warden settled in Virginia in 1774.